 We are delighted to announce the latest addition to our team.
 Mara

 Novembre.
-Mara was appointed as CCFS Liaison Officer in August this year to
+Mara was appointed as CCFS Liaison Officer in August 2015 to

-assist our churches and individual depositors with their daily financial needs.
+assist our churches and other investors with their daily financial needs.

 Mara studied Accounting at R.M.I.T and has worked as an administrator for a